 The phrase is annoying by itself, and usually follows something also annoying that the person knows they shouldn’t really say.
 So, try just “not saying.”

 If I could pick a second phrase it would be “you’re lazy.”
-To me that usually just means that the other person isn’t doing what YOU want them to do, or isn’t doing it in the way or at the time you want them to do it.
-Then you want them to feel badly about themselves for not meeting your expectations.
+To me, that usually just means that the other person isn’t doing what YOU want them to do, or isn’t doing it in the way or at the time you want them to do it.
+Then you want them to feel bad about themselves for not meeting your expectations.

 It’s mean, controlling, and probably not true.